 Thursday 28 May: What it means for medicinal cannabis users [recording]

 Wednesday 10 June: Māori perspectives on the Cannabis Control Bil [recording]

 Wednesday 24 June: Better outcomes for young people? [recording]

-Wednesday 8 July: The overwhelming case for change - Registrations open now
+Wednesday 8 July: The case for a 'Yes' vote [recording]